-And Lastly you might have heard that people say these little proverbs in their homes “Amritsar- Sifti Da Ghar”.
-Sifti is a punjabi word means appreciation/compliments.
+And lastly, you might have heard that people say these little proverbs in their homes “Amritsar- Sifti Da Ghar”.
+Sifti is a Punjabi word that means appreciation/compliments.

 What are the popular places to visit in Amritsar?
 Which are the tourist spots in Amritsar?